brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 [1]{.pnum} The facilities in this subclause are used to emit messages during program translation.

 [#]{.pnum} A call to any of the functions defined in this subclause may produce a diagnostic message during constant evaluation.
 The text from a `string_view`, `$M$`, is formed by the sequence of `$M$.size()` code units, starting at `$M$.data()`, of the ordinary literal encoding ([lex.charset]).

+[#]{.pnum} It is unspecified whether, or at what point, a diagnostic message is emitted by a call to one of these functions invoked during the destructor of a `constexpr` variable.

 ```
 struct $tag-string$ { // exposition-only